 - The number of lightmaps that Viz4D has to unwrap UV and you have to render depends on the total surface area of the 3D scene, so you need to reduce the surface area to a minimum by: Delete obscured, unused faces.( remove outside of wall, ceiling, floor, etc...if not in use).

 - To improve performance and reduce load time: Use as few Materials as possible.
 Similar materials should be reused.

-In the "Baked lighting" option, Viz4D is not just receives 3D model in the .max format, but Viz4D also supports all the lighting and materials comes with it from the two popular rendering plugins in 3dsMax: VRay and Corona.
+Not only does Viz4D receive files in the .max format, but the main thing you need to understand is that Viz4D will support all the lighting and materials of the two popular rendering plugins in 3dsMax: VRay and Corona.